-(a) by the substitution for subsection (2) of the following subsection:

-(2) (a) The Public Protector shall report in writing on the activities of

-(b) The Public Protector [shall submit, to Parliament half-yearly reports on the findings in respect of investigations of a serious nature, which were conducted during the half-year concerned: 20 Provided that the Public Protector] shall, at any time, submit a report to [Parliament] the National Assembly on the findings of a particular investigation if-

-- [(a)] (i) he or she deems it necessary; - [(b)] (ii) he or she deems it in the public interest;

-- [(c)] (iii) it requires the urgent attention of, or an intervention by, [Parliament] the National Assembly; - [(d)] (iv) he or she is requested to do so by the Speaker of the National Assembly; or - [(e)] (v) he or she is requested to do so by the [President of the Senate] 30 Chairperson of the National Council of Provinces."; and

-(b) by the insertion after subsection (2) of the following subsection:

-(2A) (a) Any report issued by the Public Protector shall be open to the public, unless the Public Protector is of the opinion that exceptional circumstances require that the report be kept confidential.
-35

-(b) If the Public Protector is of the opinion that exceptional circumstances require that a report be kept confidential, the committee must be furnished with the reasons therefor and, if the committee concurs, such report shall be dealt with as a confidential document in terms of the rules of Parliament.

-(c) For the purposes of this section, 'exceptional circumstances' shall exist if the publication of the report concerned is likely-

-- (i) to endanger the security of the citizens of the Republic; - to prejudice any other investigation or pending investigation; (ii) - (iii) disturb the public order or undermine the public peace or security of 45 the Republic; - to be prejudicial to the interests of the Republic; or (iv) - in the opinion of the Public Protector to have a bearing on the (v) effective functioning of his or her office.".
+11. Section 8 of the principal Act is hereby amended- (a) by the substitution for subsection (2) of the following subsection: "(2) (a) The Public Protector shall report in writing on the activities of his or her office to National Assembly at least once every year.
+15 (b) The Public Protector [shall submit, to Parliament half-yearly reports on the findings in respect of investigations of a serious nature, which were conducted during the half-year concerned: Provided that the Public Protector] shall, at any time, submit a report to [Parliament] National Assembly on the findings of a particular 20 investigation if- $[(a)](\underline{i})$ he or she deems it necessary; [(b)] (ii) he or she deems it in the public interest; [(c)] (iii) it requires the urgent attention of, or an intervention by, [Parliament] National Assembly; 25 [(d)] (iv) he or she is requested to do so by the Speaker of the National Assembly; or [(e)](v) he or she is requested to do so by the [President of the Senate] Chairperson of the National Council of Provinces."; and (b) by the insertion after subsection (2) of the following subsection: 30 "(2A) (a) Any report issued by the Public Protector shall be open to the public, unless the Public Protector is of the opinion that exceptional circumstances require that the report be kept confidential. (b) If the Public Protector is of the opinion that exceptional circumstances require that a report be kept confidential, the committee 35 must be furnished with the reasons therefor and, if the committee concurs, such report shall be dealt with as a confidential document in terms of the rules of Parliament. (c) For the purposes of this section, 'exceptional circumstances' shall 40 exist if the publication of the report concerned is likely- 40 (i) to endanger the security of the citizens of the Republic; (ii) to prejudice any other investigation or pending investigation; (iii) disturb the public order or undermine the public peace or security of the Republic; I ' 45 (iv) to be prejudicial to the interests of the Republic; or(v) in the opinion of the Public Protector to have a bearing on the 40 effective functioning of his or her office.". circuive functioning of his of her office.
+Amendment of section 11 of Act 23 of 1994

-(a) by the substitution for subsection (1) of the following subsection:

-- "(1) Any person who contravenes the provisions of sections 3(14), - 7(2) and 9 of this Act, or interferes with the functioning of the office of - the Public Protector as contemplated in section [111(3)] 181(4) of the 55 Constitution, shall be guilty of an offence."; and - (b) by the substitution for subsection (3) of the following subsection:
+12. Section 11 of the principal Act is hereby amended- (a) by the substitution for subsection (1) of the following subsection: 50 "(1) Any person who contravenes the provisions of sections 3(14), 7(2)'and9'o~ this Act, or interferes with the functioning of the office of the Public Protector as contemplated in section [111(3)] 181(4) of the Constitution, shall be guilty of an offence."; and (b) by the substitution for subsection (3) of the following subsection: 55

-"(3) Any person who, without just cause, refuses or fails to comply with a direction or request under [section 112(3) (a) of the Constitution or] section 7(4) [(a) of this Act] or refuses to answer any question put to him or her under [those paragraphs] that section or gives to such question an answer which to his or her knowledge is false, or refuses to take the oath or to make an affirmation at the request of the Public Protector in terms of section 7(6), shall be guilty of an offence."
+"(3) Any person who, without just cause, refuses or fails to comply with a direction or request under [section 112(3) (a) of the Constitution or] section 7(4) $\overline{[(a) \text{ of this Act}]}$ or refuses to answer any question put to him or her under [those paragraphs] that section or gives to such question an answer which to his or her knowledge is false, or refuses to 5 take the oath or to make an affirmation at the request of the Public Protector in terms of section 7(6), shall be guilty of an offence.".